Find answers to the top frequently asked questions.

 - How often should I meet with my advisor?
 Students may meet with an advisor every semester.
 However, it is highly recommended that you touch base with an advisor at least once a year.
 If you are experiencing academic difficulty or need to talk to someone about other issues, please schedule an appointment as soon as possible.

 - Am I required to see an advisor?
-Advisement is mandatory for all first-time freshmen, EOP students, students on probation, and previously disqualified students who have been readmitted and on an Academic Performance Agreement (APA).
+Advisement is mandatory for all first-time freshmen, EOP students, students on academic notice, and previously disqualified students who have been readmitted and on an Academic Performance Agreement (APA).
 Although not required, advisement is highly suggested for new transfer admits.

 - I am a new Nazarian College CSUN student or transfer student.
 How do I make an appointment to see an advisor?
 Part of our commitment to student success is helping you obtain the accurate information you will need for proper course selection and timely progress toward graduation.
 As such, advisement is highly recommended for new transfer or new Nazarian College students.
 To begin the advisement or change of major process, it is suggested that you complete the online Overview Workshop which will provide information on major requirements, university and College policies, and the Degree Progress Report (DPR) and Planner.
 To access the workshop, please visit the Nazarian College Online Workshops.
 To schedule an academic advisement appointment, please call us at (818) 677-3537.